gobuffalo/docs/templates/docs/partials.md

 {{#panel title="Context"}}

-All [rendering context](/docs/rendering) from parent template will automatically pass through to the partial, and any partials that partial may call. (see also [context](/docs/context))
+All [rendering context](/docs/rendering) from the parent template will automatically pass through to the partial, and any partials that partial may call. (see also [context](/docs/context))

 **actions/users.go**
 ```html